alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 using the same
 [constant used by Planck](https://en.wikipedia.org/wiki/Planck_constant) for the black body.
+This opened the way for quantum mechanics in all its glory: it was a valid approach for every day problems.

 By the way,
 the explanation of the photoelectric effect is what won Einstein the Nobel prize in 1921,